MahmoudTahon/ITI-Control-Lighting-using-GUI-/README.md

 # ITI-Control-Lighting-using-GUI

-Main goal to deliver luxury and to each of user (driver ) and normal people around car by making your car acting with cars and environment around you using beams
+Main goal to deliver luxury and to each of user (driver ) and normal people around car by making your car acting with cars and environment around you